-Dr Lee is the spouse of Dr Lee Yeng Fen, an employee of the Group who ceased to be a substantial shareholder of the Company in December 2023.
+Dr Lee is the spouse of Dr Lee Yeng Fen. an employee of the Group.
 Dr Lee does not have any relationships (including immediate familial) with fellow board members, existing executive officers, the Company or any of its principal subsidiaries.

-Please refer to the Directors' Statement on pages 45 to 50 for Dr Lee's shareholding interest in the Company and its subsidiaries.
+Please refer to the Directors' Statement on pages 47 to 51 for Dr Lee's shareholding interest in the Company and its subsidiaries.